OpenBCI/Documentation/docs/01GettingStarted/011-Daisy_Getting_Started_Guide.md

+---
+id: DaisyGS
-# Daisy Getting Started Guide
+title: Daisy Getting Started Guide
+---

 This guide will walk you through getting 16-channel input on your Cyton+Daisy Module